Contracting assistance programs

 Contracting assistance program benefits

-SBA provides several programs to help small businesses win federal contracts.
+The federal government uses special programs to help small businesses win at least at 23% of all federal contracting dollars each year.
+SBA provides several programs to help small businesses win these federal contracts.
 Participating in these programs helps small businesses:

 Joint ventures allow certain businesses to compete together for government contracts reserved for small businesses.